keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/drop.md

 ```
 As the drop creator, you have the option of creating a password and applying it to the keys in your drop.
 This password is unique for each key use and comprises of a master password, the drop ID and the use (1st, 2nd, 3rd etc.)

-This behaviour can be applied by providing the core component, a `basePassword`, into the `createDrop` arguments.
+This behavior can be applied by providing the core component, a `basePassword`, into the `createDrop` arguments.
 In the ticketing case, only the first use should be protected which can be achieved by passing `[1]` into the `passwordProtectedUses` parameter.

 Once a key has been password protected, you must pass in `hash(basePassword + publicKey + current_key_use)` in order to successfully claim it.